College of Education

 Undergraduate teaching programs: Elementary Education, Middle Grades Education, Secondary Education, and Special Education.

-Undergraduate non-teaching programs: Athletic Training, Community Health, Exercise Science, Library Science, Recreation/Leisure Studies, Speech Language Pathology, and Educational Interpreting.
+Undergraduate non-teaching programs: Athletic Training, Physical Education - Concentration in Exercise Science, Public Health, Recreation and Leisure Studies - Concentration in Recreational Administration, Library Science, Speech Language Pathology, and Sign Language.

 Graduate Programs: Counseling, Educational Administration and Supervision, Special Education and Communication Disorders, Teacher Education, and Health, Physical Education and Recreation.

 The undergraduate admission application deadline dates for entering the University of Nebraska at Omaha are: Fall Semester - August 1; Spring Semester - December 1; Summer Session - June 1.
 All inquiries and correspondence relating to the admission of students to UNO graduate programs should be addressed to: Office of Graduate Studies, University of Nebraska at Omaha, Omaha, NE 68182-0286 or http://www.ses.unomaha.edu or to the individual graduate department.

 The most current information about the cost of tuition and fees at UNO can be found at http://cashiering.unomaha.edu/tuition.php